 Usual mistakes one can make when planning:

-- having a plan without actionable steps.
+having a plan without actionable steps.
 It’s great if you want to, for example, write a book.
 But you will not do it overnight.
 You need to make a daily appointment with yourself to sit at your desk regularly to produce words that are good enough.
 And you need to have this concept in your head every day; otherwise, you will forget.
 That’s what happens to our “plans” that are not scheduled.

 Your goals need to have solid foundations.

 to have a happy family

-- to move to Italy
+to move to in Italy

-- to learn Italian
+to learn Italian

-- to have clients willing to pay you for your writing
+to have clients willing to pay you for your writing

 Those goals are huge, therefore, they may feel overwhelming and too difficult to tackle.
 That is precisely why you need to divide them into tasks.
 The smaller, the better.
-Like with learning Italian.
+Like learning Italian.
 The tasks for this goal could look like this:

-- find a proper language course,
+find a proper language course,

-- buy the books and download the apps,
+buy the books and download the apps,

-- commit to passing the first exam by the end of the next six months,
+commit to passing the first exam by the end of the next six months,

-- set a reminder to study every single day apart from the classes you take.
+set a reminder to study every single day apart from the classes you take.

-This is actionable and doable once you know you’re moving towards your vision, that is enjoying that Italian life.
+This is actionable and doable once you know you’re moving towards your vision, which is enjoying that Italian life.
 Even if you don’t feel like going through the grammar this mundane Tuesday, you will do it the next day and the next, because this is not some random thing you decided to try.
 It leads you to live your life to the fullest.